 With no adverse impacts to emergency medical responders resulting from operation of the new NWHC, no mitigation measures are warranted.
-However, to protect the health and safety of staff, visitors, and the public at large, primary, secondary, and tertiary biosafety and security systems and measures would be instituted as part of NWHC operation.
+The NWHC would continue to protect the health and safety of staff, visitors, and the public at large by maintaining primary, secondary, and tertiary biosafety and security systems and measures.

-These barriers are defined as engineering controls, safety equipment, and PPE that provide protection to the individual and the environment.
+These systems and measures are defined as engineering controls, safety equipment, and PPE that provide protection to the individual and the environment.
 Examples include use of HVAC system design with negative pressure and HEPA filtration; high security locks and access points; biosafety cabinets; individually ventilated animal housing cages; powered air purifying respirators; and Tyvek suits, gloves, and shoe coverings.
 The new facility would follow the engineering controls, safety equipment recommendations, security recommendations, and PPE recommendations for work with risk group 2 and 3 pathogens in BSL-2 and BSL-3 containment.